hasura/hasura-discord-docs-bot/README.md

 # Part 3: Designing the PostgreSQL database

-I work for Hasura, and our company has builtit's a pretty fantastic tool that I love to use when I'm building pretty much anything.
+I work for Hasura, and our company has built a pretty fantastic tool that I love to use when I'm building pretty much anything.
 This project is as simple as an event-driven project can be.
 There are five database tables, and one of them is a Hasura ENUM.
 I spun up a PostgreSQL database on Google's CloudSQL, and created a new project on Hasura Cloud, and got down to work.
 This database was much easier to deploy, just a few button clicks.